jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-00.md

 ## Introduction

-Thank you for participating in the LogicApps What The Hack.
+Thank you for participating in the Logic Apps What The Hack.
 Before you can hack, you will need to set up some prerequisites.

 ## Prerequisites